 Claiming the certificate sellers breached Texas securities law by making misleading or untrue statements about loans backing those certificates, the FDIC said in one complaint that it seeks at least $900 million in damages from Goldman Sachs, Ally Financial’s Residential Funding Securities LLC and from units of Deutsche Bank AG and JPMorgan Chase.

-A separate complaint seeks damages of more than $677 million in damages from JPMorgan Securities LLC, Bank of America (BAC) Corp.’s Merrill Lynch Pierce Fenner & Smith Inc. securities unit and a brokerage unit of Royal Bank of Scotland Group Plc.
+A separate complaint seeks damages of more than $677 million in damages from JPMorgan Securities LLC, Bank of America (BAC:US) Corp.’s Merrill Lynch Pierce Fenner & Smith Inc. securities unit and a brokerage unit of Royal Bank of Scotland Group Plc.

 Thomas Kelly and David Wells, spokesmen for JPMorgan and Goldman Sachs, respectively, declined to comment.
 Shirley Norton, a spokeswoman Bank of America, and Gina Proia, a spokeswoman for Ally Financial, didn’t immediately reply to voice-mail and e-mail messages, respectively, seeking comment.